 In fact, you could not buy a pro type with a compressor on the top like Sub-Zero or Viking.
 You also could not buy an integrated refrigerator so it fits within the cabinet, which is a popular trend.
 Neither products are offered in 33-inch models.

 In 2017, the choices are equally bad if not worse due to availability issues.
-So given the lack of choice, we will look at the different kinds of counter depth refrigerators and then show you our top choices at 33-inches for you.
+Before purchasing, always check your dealer's local stock.
+We will look at the different kinds of counter depth refrigerators and then show you our top choices for 33-inches.

 Counter Depth vs. Professional vs. Integrated